This state has a strict liability dog bite statute that is limited to dogs running at large. Other than that, the state is a "one bite state."

 It is the obvious intention of Code, 19-20-13, as amended, to place responsibility for damage done by dogs upon the owner of such dog, in spite of the words in this statute "who permits such dog to run at large."
 The qualifying words "who permits such dog to run at large," would avail a person a defense on his own property, and probably a defense if a third party were to enter upon the land and release a dog properly confined without the owner's knowledge, consent, or implied consent.
 A dog is permitted to run at large if he is not properly secured.

 If a person is bitten and section 19-20-13 does not apply, then the victim has to satisfy one of the traditional grounds for dog bite liability.
 An owner or person having custody of the dog still may be held liable if the dog previously bit a person or exhibited other dangerous conduct, or if that person was negligent, or if he or she violated a local public safety law.
 For further details, see Legal Rights of Dog Bite Victims in the USA.

 West Virginia is a limited strict liability state.
-If a dog is not running at large, the state applies the ancient and inhumane "one bite rule."
+If a dog is not running at large, and negligence or another ground for recovery does not exists, the state applies the ancient and inhumane "one bite rule."
 See The One Bite Rule for details.

 The dog bite law of this state needs to be amended so that it supports responsible dog ownership and the victims of attacks.
 As it now reads, with the exception mentioned above, a dog and a dog owner get one free bite, one free mauling, or one free homicide.
 Most states in this country have opted for a dog bite law that follows modern American notions about personal responsibility -- under the majority view,a dog owner is legally liable for the first bite and every bite.
 This requires dog owners to be vigilant in protecting others.
 West Virginians and their children and senior citizens deserve no less.